-Based on the experience of the Commission's reports for the years of 2012, 2013, 2014 and 2015, the process of implementation of the Regulation visibly improves at the level of both the credit institutions and the Member States.
+Based on the experience of the Commission's reports for the years of 2012, 2013, 2014, 2015 2016 and 2017 the process of implementation of the Regulation visibly improves at the level of both the credit institutions and the Member States.
 The timeliness and the accuracy of the Member States' reports have been improved but some progress can still be made.
+The Commission has continued in 2018, together with the Member States, to facilitate the implementation of the Regulation including also in this process representatives of the coinprocessing machines manufacturers31.